News | John Bellany – six works you have not seen before

 BETHEL - an enigmatic composition as local superstition/tradition did not allow women to board the fishing boats!
 NOW SOLD

-FISHER LASSIE - a classic female figure from the Bellany mythology
+FISHER LASSIE - a classic female figure from the Bellany mythology NOW SOLD

 SANGRIA, despite the Spanish subject the picture was painted in Italy.
 NOW SOLD